TheMarvelFan/InternshalaAssignment/README.md

 - View a list of internships with detailed information
 - Filter internships by:
-    - Profile/role
+    - Profile/roles
-    - Location
+    - Locations
-    - Duration
+    - Durations
 - Search functionality
     - Search by profile name, location, or company name
-- Toggle filter visibility
 - Premium internship identification
 - Responsive layout